peasantbird/tp/docs/team/ruiyang.md

   title: "Zhao Ruiyang's Project Portfolio Page"
 ---

-### Project: RealtorTrackerProPlusMax
+### Project: RealtorTrackerPlusMax

-RealtorTrackerProPlusMax is a desktop application made for usage by real estate agents to keep track of their contacts, such as buyers and sellers.
+RealtorTrackerPlusMax is a desktop application made for usage by real estate agents to keep track of their contacts, such as buyers and sellers.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about 10 kLoC.